 Patricia A. Barasch

-A staunch advocate for employee rights on both the state and national level, Patricia Barasch has helped to build Schall & Barasch into one of the preeminent plaintiffs’ employment-rights law firms in the State.
+A staunch advocate for employee rights on both the state and national level, Patricia Barasch has helped to build Schall & Barasch into one of the preeminent plaintiffs’ employment-rights law firms in New Jersey.
 Throughout her nearly 30-year career, she has represented employees in cases involving all types of unfair and illegal employment practices, including claims involving race, sex, age, and disability discrimination, sexual harassment, reasonable accommodation, the Family Medical Leave Act, wrongful termination, breach of contract, retaliation and non-compete agreements.

 From June 2010 to June 2013, Ms. Barasch was honored to serve as President of the National Employment Lawyers Association, the largest organization of plaintiffs’ employment lawyers in the United States, with over 3,000 attorney members.
 In addition, since 2014, she has served on the Executive Board of the Employee Rights Advocacy Institute for Law & Policy and previously served as the President of the Institute from February 2014 until November 2018.

 In 2006, South Jersey Magazine chose Ms. Barasch as one of the region’s top ten women business leaders.
 According to the magazine and women’s organizations that nominated her, Patricia "personifies diligence, success, diversity of talent and philanthropic spirit that characterizes an outstanding business leader.”

 In 2012, along with her partner Richard Schall, Ms. Barasch prepared and edited the “Library of New Jersey Employment Forms,” a treatise on employment law that was then published by the New Jersey Law Journal.

 Having completed extensive training in the cutting-edge trial methods taught at the Keenan Trial Institute, Ms. Barasch is now a “master graduate” of that Institute, having earned that status in 2023.